Map showing where the main ethnic groups who live in China. Click on an area on the map for a description of the people.

 Dongxiang people are scattered around Gansu province with some living in Xinjiang, Qinghai and Ningxia.
 Dongxiang people are broadly a Mongolian tribe who have taken the Muslim faith.
 Also known by the name ‘Santa’ they have taken on many Chinese customs and traditions.
 They are possibly descended from the Mongolian forces of Genghis Khan and form a distinct group with their own language and customs.

 We have covered minorities with populations over 500,000 people within China.
-There are another 22 recognized minorities.
+There are a further 22 recognized minorities with a total of 3,854,608 people.
 The Peoples Republic has in many cases sought to maintain and revive the minorities in decline.
-For example, in the 1960s the Oroqen minority in Heilongjiang received a high profile with numbers even now of only 8,000 people.
+For example, in the 1960s the Oroqen minority in Heilongjiang received a high profile with numbers even now of only 8,500 people.
 Oroqen people herd reindeer and hunt other animals in the mountain forests of the far north-east.
-At the other end of China the Nakhi ➚ (or Naxi) minority of 278,000 people are widely known due to their unique matriarchal society
+At the other end of China the Musuo ➚ (or Moso) minority of 40,000 people are widely known due to their unique matriarchal society.
+The Chinese lump them together with the larger Naxi (Nakhi) ethnic group but the Musuo have distinct cultural differences.